-Pratt's move to Atlanta brought him to the center of a cultural transformation.
-As a student at Clark, he studied psychology and education.
-There he read the writings of E. Franklin Frazier, the leading scholar on the black family who was known for his view that racism was a pathology.
-Frazier had taught at Morehouse a generation before and founded the Atlanta University School of Social Work.
-The Atlanta University Library held an important collection of books, journals, articles and dissertations by black scholars.
+E. Franklin Frazier, Howard University, 1916 important collection of books, journals, articles, and dissertations by black scholars.
 While Pratt was on campus and for decades after, the Dean of the School of Library Service was Virginia Lacy Jones.
-In an essay for the book The Black Library in America, Jones described her family as "poor, hardworking, proud, and ambitious," words that might have defined the majority of black families living under segregation.
+In an essay for the book The Black Library in America, Jones described her family as "poor, hardworking, proud, and ambitious." words that might have defined the majority of black families living under segregation.
 All of these qualities were either a result of or a response to the harsh conditions they were forced to endure.
 Jones had a formidable mind and a PhD from the University of Chicago.
 During her 36 years as Dean, the School of Library Service trained nearly two thousand black librarians who served all over the country.
 Their influence on black communities was immeasurable.
 Books offered a way out.
-Of the scholars and leaders who influenced Pratt, the person who would serve as his most important mentor was Whitney Young, Dean of the School of Social Work and the Director of the National Urban League.
+Of the scholars and leaders who influenced Pratt, the person who would serve as his most

+Whitney Young, Atlanta University School of Social Work, 1954 important mentor was Whitney Young, Dean of the School of Social Work and the Director of the National Urban League.
 Young was a powerful, dynamic presence, and Pratt would seek guidance from him for the remainder of his life.
 In Atlanta, Pratt found men and women engaged in challenging the doctrine of racial inferiority.
 If they were going to prove its fallacy with their achievements, they had to attack its premises in order to spur achievement.
 On the same page about his fears leaving Miami for Atlanta, Pratt wrote years later about the insidious conditioning that maintained this doctrine.
 "So it has been through the years that whites have designated a 'place' for Negroes and have prepared themselves for roles of superiority.
 Likewise Negroes have (too often) relegated themselves to these inferiority roles."